 4 Steps To Take If You Are Forced Into Early Retirement

-Every year, there are many retirees that are forced into an early retirement.
+Every year, there are many retirees who are forced into an early retirement.
 In fact, according to the Employee Benefit Research Institute, almost half of retirees enter retirement earlier than they planned.
-Of those early retirees, only a quarter of them choose to retire early willingly.
-Forty-one percent retired early due to health issues or disability; 26 percent were forced into early retirement because of downsizing or their company's closure; and 14 percent retired early to act as a caregiver for a spouse or family member.
+Of those early retirees, only a quarter of them chooses to retire early willingly.
+More than 40 percent retired early due to health issues or disability, compared to 26 percent because of downsizing or their company's closure and 14 percent in order to act as a caregiver for a spouse or family member.

-No matter what circumstances lead you to retire earlier than planned, one thing remains true: you may need to rethink your financial plan for both the short- and long-term.
+No matter what circumstances lead you to retire earlier than planned, you may need to rethink your financial plan for both the short- and long-term.
 Your original plans may have to be totally reworked, and you may find that things you had accounted for are no longer needed.
-Regardless, there are steps you can take to move from defensive to offensive with your financial strategy.
+Regardless, there are steps you can take to move from the defensive to the offensive with your financial strategy.

-1. Review your benefits.
 While you probably didn’t anticipate needing them yet, you'll need to consider when and how to begin tapping any benefits that are available to you.
-That includes things like Social Security, options for healthcare, and your spouse’s benefits.
+That includes things like Social Security, options for health care, and your spouse’s benefits.
 If you're not able to claim Social Security yet because you haven't reached age 62 and you're waiting until age 65 to be eligible for Medicare, you may need to look into alternative options for health care.

 Also, think about the order in which you withdraw from your investment accounts.
 From a tax perspective, it typically makes more sense to withdraw from taxable accounts first to allow your 401(k) or IRA to continue growing tax-deferred.